Cayman Judge Cuts Georgia Teen's Sentence to 2 Months for Violating COVID Protocols

 “They’re two young people who have never been in trouble before,” their attorney, Jonathon Hughes said in a phone interview with The Associated Press.
 “This is the first time they’ve had interaction with police, the courts, prison.”

-The Cayman Compass newspaper reported that Judge Roger Chapple said during a sentencing that the decision to violate safety measures was born of “selfishness and arrogance,” adding in its report that Mack spent seven hours out in public without a face mask or social distancing.
+The Cayman Compass newspaper reported Judge Roger Chapple said during a sentencing the decision to violate safety measures was born of “selfishness and arrogance,” adding in its report Mack spent seven hours out in public without a face mask or social distancing.

 “This was entirely deliberate and planned, as evidenced by her desire to switch her wristband the day before to a looser one that she was then able to remove,” he was quoted as saying, referring to the electronic tracking device.

 The couple have been together for seven months.
-Hughes said he doesn’t know how they met.
-He noted that Ramgeet is a competitive jet skier like Mack’s father.
+Hughes said he does not know how they met.
+He noted Ramgeet is a competitive jet skier like Mack’s father.

-The girl’s grandmother, Jeanne Mack, told the AP that she reached out to U.S. President Donald Trump and received an email from a staffer saying the White House would look into the matter.
+The girl’s grandmother, Jeanne Mack, told the AP she reached out to President Donald Trump and received an email from a staffer saying the White House would look into the matter.

 In her phone calls from prison, “the minute she starts talking, she starts crying,” she said.
 “She’s afraid that once she makes it back to the States, everyone will hate her.”